Prof Jacqueline Christmas

 Sea Wave Prediction

-Working with Prof. Michael Belmont to make significant improvements to the efficiency of sea wave energy converters by providing them with very short-term predictions of the profiles of the waves they are about to encounter.
-Based on this we are pioneering research into Quiescent Period Prediction (QPP) which aims to predict when short periods of relative calm are about to occur.
+Working with Prof. Michael Belmont, Hon.
+Prof. Dr Bernard Ferrier and Dr Mustafa (Fass) Al-Ani to make significant improvements to the safety of maritime launch and recovery operations by providing short-term predictions of the profiles of the waves.
+We are pioneering research into Quiescent Period Prediction (QPP) which aims to predict when short periods of relative calm are about to occur.
 This has the potential to allow a range of wave critical marine operations to be safely carried out at considerably larger wave amplitudes than would otherwise be possible.
-The models currently undergoing sea trials are currently deterministic in nature.
-I am in the process of developing a range of statistical models that are robust to the outliers we have seen in real sea data and able to suppress waves components for which the evidence is low.
+Our work has been funded by the EPSRC (ref EP/N009142/1) and we are currently working directly with the Royal Navy and MOD.